magnus2lin/dotfiles/README.md

+# dotfiles

-Run ./brew.sh to install all brew packages
+Run `./brew.sh` to install all brew packages
-Run ./symlink-setup.sh that will symlink all dotfiles to your home directory
+Run `./symlink-setup.sh` that will symlink all dotfiles to your home directory